scottasmith/orm-playground/README.md

 $ bin/console migration:generate --namespace App\\DoctrineMigrations
 ```

-This creates a migration in `modules/App/doctrine_migrations/`
+This creates a migration in `modules/App/doctrine_migrations/`.
+The namespace `App\\DoctrineMigrations` mapping is set-up in `modules/App/config/doctrine.php